pagkly/Zed/Investopedia3/Long-Term Debt to Capitalization Ratio.md

 ## Long-Term Debt and Cost of Capital

-Contrary to intuitive understanding, using long-term debt can help lower a company's total [cost of capital](https://www.investopedia.com/terms/c/costofcapital.asp).
+Contrary to intuitive understanding, using long-term debt can help lower a company's total [[cost of capital]](https://www.investopedia.com/terms/c/costofcapital.asp).
 Lenders establish terms that are not predicated on the borrower's financial performance; therefore, they are only entitled to what is due according to the agreement (e.g., principal and interest).
 When a company finances with equity, it must share profits proportionately with equity holders, commonly referred to as shareholders.
 Financing with equity appears attractive and may be the best solution for many companies; however, it is quite an expensive endeavor.

 ## Financing Risk